ilyasmgazali/lama-e-commerce-front-end/README.md

 # Lama Project Front-End (Full-stack Project also in same Github)

-This is a front-end for an e-commerce clothing store
+This is a front-end e-commerce clothing store built:

 -   Using React
 -   Using Typescript
 -   Using React stylised components (CSS/TSX), it is also completely responsive (small edit required on nav, too much space to the right, not enough space on left)
 -   There are 6 pages ( Home, Cart, Product, ProductList, Register, Login)
--   There is a data.ts file for resources (images, etc), this is accessed via a .map method
--   There is a responsive.ts file this is used for media queries to avoid code duplication, and increase reusability
+-   A data.ts file contains all the resources (images, etc.) accessed via a .map method.
+Additionally, a responsive.ts file is used for media queries to avoid code duplication and increase reusability.
--   The code is modular, with reusable components such as navbar and footer etc
--   This code can be refactored by creating smaller components in the Register/Login page (although styling is different, but can be seperated), and maybe using data.ts file for background of these pages, as this project is not too large, this may not be necessary
+-   The code is modular, with reusable components like navbar and footer.
+Future refactoring could involve creating smaller components for the Register/Login page, separating styling, and using data.ts file for page backgrounds, although this may not be necessary as the project is not too large.

 BACKEND